 In some cases, the property owner might have an additional umbrella policy that kicks in to cover the rest, but not always.
 The owner of the property is technically still on the hook for the remaining damages, but getting them to pay out of pocket can be difficult.

 Another limiter on what you can collect is proving liability.
 To do that, you have to demonstrate that the homeowner was in some way negligent—that they knew a dangerous situation existed and failed in their duty of care by not addressing the situation.
 Your accident and injury must have resulted directly from this dangerous condition.

 This means if for example, there is uneven concrete on their front stairs, they knew it was there and have had ample time to fix it, but have not done so, or even warned you, and you fall and hurt yourself, they can be held liable.
 If, however, a sudden cold snap caused the concrete to decay and crack, and the owner wasn’t aware it happened, they may not be liable.

 Collecting your damages from a limited liability insurance policy can be tricky.
 A Colorado springs injury attorney can be of great help in this matter.
 Not only will they fight for you against the insurance company, who may try any number of tactics to refuse your claim, they can work with the defendant to establish a means by which any remaining damages can be collected.

-Even better, you have little to lose by talking to a lawyer.
-Most injury attorneys work on contingency, meaning they don’t charge a fee unless they win the case.
-Even better, there’s no cost or obligation to have your case evaluated.
+You have little to lose by talking to a lawyer, there’s no cost or obligation to have your case evaluated.
 This makes it simply a good idea to pursue your case through the services of an injury lawyer.

 At Heuser & Heuser, we have decades of experience fighting insurance companies and getting settlements for our clients.
 If you’ve been injured, get in touch with us to discuss the details of your case today!